-- Outsourcer Sourcing: Drafting the business proposal for outsourcing and receiving approval for selection of the preferred service provider; - Assessment and Due Diligence: Assessing service provider capability to perform the activities according to UW standards, internal and external regulations; - Outsourcing Agreement Negotiation and Management: Allocating rights and obligations, provide standard clauses and minimum contents; - Migration and Exit Plan: Definition of a structured migration and exit plan to minimise risk during transition to or from an Outsourcing Provider; and - Monitoring and Reporting: Ensuring the implementation of appropriate organisational safeguards to monitor the outsourcer performances and set reporting obligations for critical outsourced activities.
+- Outsourcer Sourcing: Drafting the business proposal for outsourcing and receiving approval for selection of the preferred service provider; - Assessment and Due Diligence: Assessing service provider capability to perform the activities according to UW standards, internal and external regulations; - Outsourcing Agreement Negotiation and Management: Allocating rights and obligations, provide standard clauses and minimum contents; - Migration and Exit Plan: Definition of a structured migration and exit plan to minimise risk during transition to or from an Outsourcing Provider; and

+Monitoring and Reporting: Ensuring the implementation of appropriate organisational safeguards to monitor the outsourcer performances and set reporting obligations for critical outsourced activities.

-UW has implemented an outsourcing oversight process that is co-ordinated by the Operations & Customer Service Executive.
+UW has implemented an outsourcing oversight process that is co-ordinated by the Head of Assurance and Regions, Utmost International.
 UW's outsourcing arrangements are subject to a detailed annual review.
 The review findings and risk assessments are reviewed by the Board.

-The critical and important external outsourced services relate to the provision of local actuarial services to the Singapore and Swiss branches by Willis Towers Watson and Milliman respectively, and the provision of support in policy administration services by HCL Technologies, based in India.
+The critical and important external outsourced services relate to the provision of local actuarial services to the Singapore and Swiss branches by Milliman.
 Internal outsourcings in place relate to the provision of policy administration, investment administration and management, and IT and information security management services through arrangements with other companies within the Utmost Group based in Guernsey, the Isle of Man, Ireland and the United Kingdom.

-B.6.
+B.8.
 ANY OTHER INFORMATION

-B.6.1.
+B.8.1.
 ASSESSMENT OF THE ADEQUACY OF THE SYSTEM OF GOVERNANCE TO THE NATURE, SCALE AND COMPLEXITY OF THE RISKS INHERENT IN THE BUSINESS